data-commit/docker-library/README.md

 | lambda         | amazonlinux:2    | June 2025        |
 | openjdk        | amazonlinux:2    | June 2025        |
 | node18         | amazonlinux:2    | June 2025        |

+## Transition to New Base Images

+We have already started publishing images based on `amazonlinux:2023`.
+Users are encouraged to transition to these new images to ensure continued support and security.

 ## Action Required